TristanBandat/cdir/README.md

             ~/Folder/% cdir Exercise

 Of course the function has a help page (-h or -? or --help or help).
+In the C Version only '-h' displayes the help page.

 ## Other information: